THE CRUEL SEA

 A film charting the conditions for the crew of a small escort vessel in WWII whilst protecting the Atlantic convoys

-This is Devonport Royal Dockyard and Corvette ‘K49’ awaits its next turn of duty.
+This is West Quay in Millbay’s Inner Basin and Corvette ‘K49’ awaits its next turn of duty.
 In reality, this was Flower-class Corvette HMS Coreopsis, the old pennant number K32.
 Pennant K49 belonged to the former HMS Crocus.
-Just above the ships stern on the far right is one of the Dockyard’s Saddle Tank shunting locomotives.
+Just above the ships stern on the far right is a Saddle Tank locomotive.

-In this busy scene one of the Dockyard’s rail-mounted steam cranes stands on the left.
+In this busy scene one of the dock’s rail-mounted steam cranes stands on the left.